6tfackr9/Fackrell_Tanner_Resume/docs/index.md

 __Data Analysis Specialist__, David O. McKay Library, BYU-Idaho

-- Created an interactive dashboard of employee remote hours using R Shiny to report accountaability to library management
+- Created an interactive dashboard of employee remote hours using R Shiny to report accountability to library management
 - Used R and Visual Sample Plan to establish new sampling algorithms
 - Published a journal article in Environmental Quality.